jedi-academy/learn-2420/data/labs/lab05.md

 ###Setting up for this

 You may need to reconfigure your VMs, lowering the main memory assigned to them.
-You will want both fired up for this.
+You will want "both" fired up for this (that should be two CentOS instances for this lab - the one you already have, and a "minimal" one with no GUI - thje "server").

 ###Student Guide